Blue Jays granted exemption to train in Toronto

 Toronto will move camp from its spring training complex in Dunedin, Florida., where players reported for intake testing.
 The Blue Jays will create a quarantine environment at Rogers Centre and the adjoining Toronto Marriott City Centre Hotel, which overlooks the field.

+“They felt better about being here,” Shapiro said of the players.
+“Toronto was a more comforting and safe place for them to be.”

 COVID-19 cases are surging in Florida, and before this week several players and staff in Dunedin had tested positive.
-Canada and Toronto are reopening as the number of new cases declines.
+Many businesses in Toronto are reopening as the number of new cases declines.

-“At its core, the plan necessitates players and club personnel to enter a closed environment at Rogers Centre, which is isolated from the general public,” the team said in a statement.

 Federal and local health authorities in Canada approved a plan for the NHL to play in either Toronto or Edmonton, Alberta, but the plan does not involve travel back between the U.S. and Canada.
 The NHL is selecting hub cities — most likely two — where all the teams will play.